bmc-cs-software-analysis/383/labs/Lab04.md

 2. **Read and Analyze the Test**
     Carefully read the test case the developer wrote for the bug fix.
 Try to understand what the bug was and how the test ensures the bug is fixed.
-For each bug, describe the bug in a few sentences.
+Describe the bug in a few sentences.
 Include whether the triggering test expose a safety or functional property violation?

 By understanding the developer's test, you will get insight into what an ideal automated test generation tool should catch.
 This analysis will serve as a basis for evaluating the automated tests you will generate in the next steps.